 Introduction to Beaver Falls, Pennsylvania

 Beaver Falls, Pennsylvania, in Beaver county, is 27 miles NW of Pittsburgh, Pennsylvania.
-The city, which is conveniently located inside the Pittsburgh metropolitan area, has an estimated 9,920 people.
+The city is conveniently located inside the Pittsburgh metropolitan area.

 Beaver Falls History